 Virginia Beach Schools with Psychology Programs

-- Regent University, located about 16 miles from central Virginia Beach, offers psychology associate's, bachelor's and doctoral degrees.
+- South University-Virginia Beach, located about 15 miles from Virginia Beach, offers a psychology major.

-- Situated roughly 18 miles from Virginia Beach's downtown area, Norfolk State University has bachelor's, master's and doctorate degrees in the field.
+- Situated roughly 20 miles from Virginia Beach's downtown area, Norfolk State University has bachelor's, master's and doctoral degrees in the field.

 Find schools that offer these popular programs